 Writing at St. Joseph’s

 Through our English curriculum, we strive to teach the children how important their reading, writing, speaking and listening skills will be in the real world.
 By providing an enriched and engaging English curriculum, we develop confident and enthusiastic learners who are equipped with the tools they need to participate fully as a member of society both now and in their future.
 Through rich and varied writing opportunities, we nurture a culture where children take pride in their writing, can write clearly and accurately and can adapt their language and style for a range of contexts, utilising the wealth of ideas taken from the books we read.
 We want our children to be inspired by the rich and varied learning opportunities in English and aspire to be the Roald Dahl, Malorie Blackman or JK Rowling of their generation.

 The systematic teaching of phonics has a high priority throughout Foundation Stage and Key Stage 1.
 Phonics is taught daily to all children in Foundation Stage and Key Stage One.
 Staff systematically teach learners the relationship between sounds and the written spelling patterns, or graphemes, which represent them.
 Phonics is delivered in a whole class format because it enables staff to ensure application across subjects embedding the process in a rich literacy environment for early readers.
-Intervention is planned for those children who are working below expected levels.
-Since September 2020, we use Floppy’s Phonics as the spine for delivery of the phonics sessions.
+We use Read Write Inc as the spine for delivery of the phonics sessions.
 In these lessons, children are encouraged to write regularly, concentrating on letter formation, and words linked to the letters and sounds taught that day.
-As of September 2020, and in line with the new phonics scheme, children start their writing using the pre-cursive script and cursive writing in the summer term in Y1.
-All other year groups will continue with cursive writing, including those children currently in Y1.

 English Teaching Sequence: